Q: Cohousing as a housing model for people with autism and similar disabilities. Why?

 Q: Isn’t this a group home?

 A: No. Group homes typically offer services.
 The only thing Abundant Life offers is fantastic social opportunities and a rich community life.
 Individuals and families are responsible for hiring any needed supports just as they would if they lived anywhere else in Alberta.
 Group homes require government licensing.
 Abundant Life is simply cohousing, titled condo/strata, available to anyone in Canada desiring rich community.
-It consists of independently owned homes along with a share of common spaces.
-Adults with autism can choose to live independently or with a roommate or two of their choosing.
+It consists of independently owned homes along with a share of the generous common spaces.
+Adults with autism can choose to live independently, with their families, or with a roommate or two of their choosing.

 Q: My child has a strong need for stability, continuity, and familiarity.
 Moving from where we are into Abundant Life will cause so much stress for him or her.
 Why would we want that?